rbsam176/ms3-coffeedb/readme.md

 However, because CoffeeDB is a Flask app, the values don't exist natively in the front end, so this presented a challenge on how I was going to pass this information to the source list for autocomplete.
 If the information was visible on the page, this would be fairly easy, as jQuery could read from this list in the DOM and use this as the source.
 However, the information that needed to be passed was a list of brands, coffee names and flavour notes.

 My research pointed me to the use of AJAX, which I would like to include in a future build as I believe it would be useful elsewhere on CoffeeDB, such as verifying if a users input already exists in real-time (like signing up and typing in a username).
 My solution was to create a new view called autocomplete which wouldn't be linked to any on CoffeeDB, so it would only be accessible to those who know the URL.
-While this isn't secure, I determined that this was an appropriate use-case as the data was not senstive.
+While this isn't secure, I determined that this was an appropriate use-case as the data was not sensitive.
 I considered using this method to include verification of pre-existing usernames, but deemed a list of all usernames to be too sensitive.